Learn how to start a travel blog and how to make money online…

 Be original: Steer clear of names like NomadicWill or WanderingWill – they have been done to death.
 In my opinion, it’s a foolish idea to have your name on the blog at all as this means that it is going to be more complicated for you to sell your business further down the line – sure, you may not want to but it’s good to have the option.

-Leave yourself room for growth: Don’t call your travel blog ‘TravellingInFrance.com’ because as soon as you leave France you are going to be faced with a problem.
+Leave yourself room for growth: If you want to start a travel blog, don’t call your travel blog ‘TravellingInFrance.com’ because as soon as you leave France you are going to be faced with a problem.
 I boxed myself into a corner with The Broke Backpacker in that I can’t work with luxury brands even though they do sometimes approach me; don’t make the same mistake.
 You want a strong name that can evolve with your aims.

 Choose a simple URL: Any travel blog name that is longer than three words is probably too long and for the love of Jebus, definitely avoid hyphens.
 If you can’t get the name you wanted, because it is taken, I would avoid adding or subtracting an extra word.
 For example – if The Broke Backpacker had been taken, opting for The Broke Aussie Backpacker would have been a really foolish move as that person would then have to compete with the already established original website in Google search rankings.